 - Contacting RoundPoint is difficult and cumbersome.
 We contacted RoundPoint to get information about its lender fees and ran into multiple issues.
 Upon calling its general contact number, we were prompted to enter our loan number and couldn’t get past this stage.
 If you’re a new customer, you don’t have a loan number.
 After sitting on the line for about five minutes without entering any response, it finally allowed us to connect to a representative.
 From there, we were transferred four times until we finally got to someone who could answer our questions.

 What is RoundPoint Mortgage Servicing?

-RoundPoint Mortgage Servicing was founded in 2007.
+RoundPoint Mortgage Servicing was founded in 2007 and is now the mortgage servicing subsidiary of Freedom Mortgage.
 This nonbank mortgage servicing company has over $90 billion in mortgage assets.
-In 2018, Inc. 5000, an American business magazine, ranked RoundPoint Mortgage as one of the fastest-growing companies in America.
+In 2018, American business magazine Inc. 5000 ranked RoundPoint Mortgage as one of the fastest-growing companies in America.

 Frequently asked questions

 RoundPoint has several payment options, including the following: